0LMC0/To-do-list/README.md

 * Javascript

 ## Setup
-To run this project you ccould run it as usual, only download or clone the repository!
+To run this project you can run it as usual, only download or clone the repository and you're good to go!

 By *Lautaro Caceres